montaque22/Redux-Mini/ReadMe.md

 ## Action

+This is the redux action object.
+It contains a some kind of key for the reducer to know what operation to run against the action object holds.
+To understand more about Actions, visit this link: <http://redux.js.org/docs/basics/Actions.html>

 Type: [object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)

 **Properties**

 -   `type` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** used to determine which reducer to run.
--   `props` **any** any other number of properties to send to the reducer.

 ## reducer

 Callback: Reducers are used organize data into the store.
 See <http://redux.js.org/docs/basics/Reducers.html> for details on Reducers.

 Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)